-Note from the Author: I previously covered this plant on February 18th 2022.
+Note from the Author: I have covered this plant before, on February 9th 2023.

 Botanical Family: Asteraceae (The Aster Family)